Evolving threats and DLP adaptation

 At this point, it might seem as though the cloud is a more secure environment than on-prem.
 However, cloud environments have several security vulnerabilities that on-prem environments do not have.

-First, the cloud perimeter is porous.
+The cloud perimeter is porous.
 Each account is a potential threat of data breach.
 Using the credentials, a hacker can easily access your cloud environment.
 And your IT security team will have no knowledge about it.
+Nowadays, hackers try to use multiple techniques to steal credentials.
+One of the most popular methods is password spraying.
+A hacker uses a special program that tries to log in with a list of emails of an organization and some of the most popular passwords that can be easily found online.
+Once they find a match they can enter your system.

-Second, OAuth 2.0. technology enables SaaS applications to access your cloud environment.
+OAuth 2.0. technology enables SaaS applications to access your cloud environment.
 Again without the knowledge of your IT security team.
 Some of these applications can pose serious threats to your data and can ultimately lead to data loss.
+This phenomenon is called Shadow IT.
+It’s one of the key problems for IT security teams.
+Furthermore, even IT leaders use unauthorized applications in their work.
+There are three main issues with unauthorized applications.

 Data Loss Prevention vs. the New Threats